mehranhatami/hAzzleJS/README.md

 Why is the Core so big?
 ---------------------
 The hAzzle Core are not so big comparing to other libraries, and contains a lot more then the Javascript library.
-It take care of cross-browser, setting right document (HTML / XML), feature detection and more.
+It take care of cross-browser issues, browsers bugs, setting the right document (HTML / XML), feature detection and more.

+One example are the **customEvent**.
+This method are not usable as a constructor in **IE9** / **IE10**.
+With **hAzzle Core** this is fixed!
+Ref: https://developer.mozilla.org/en/docs/Web/API/CustomEvent

-I give a quick example on the benefits using the Core comparing to jQuery library.
+Another quick example on the benefits using the **hAzzle Core** comparing to jQuery library.

 Let's say you want to append() some content.
 With hAzzle and DL4, you do it like this: